Attendance Information

 If your child missed a day, you can send a physical excuse in with your student, or send an email to our elementary attendance email group with the date your child missed, the reason for their absence and your signature/name.

-Our attendance email is Email ES Attendance..
+Our attendance email .
 This email group includes our principal, attendance secretary, truancy monitor, guidance counselor, and community school director.
 Teachers will also forward excuses to this email to ensure all parties are kept in the loop.

 Truancy Defined